peterspeeder/Login-for-sg-site/README.md

 - **XAMPP** (for running the Apache server and MySQL database)
 - **PHP** (for backend logic)

-### Features
-- User login system with basic authentication.
-- Clean and lightweight structure for easy integration.

 ### Setup Instructions
 1. Install XAMPP and start Apache and MySQL services.